kyu-sz/WPAL-network/README.md

-# Weakly-supervised Multi-level Attribute Network
+# Weakly-supervised Pedestrian Attribute Localization Network

 By Ken Yu, under guidance of Dr. Zhang Zhang and Prof. Kaiqi Huang.

-Weakly-supervised Multi-level Attribute Network (WMA-net) is a Convolutional Neural Network (CNN) structure designed for recognizing attributes from objects.
+Weakly-supervised Pedestrian Attribute Localization (WPAL-net) is a Convolutional Neural Network (CNN) structure designed for recognizing attributes from objects as well as localizing them.
 Currently it is developed to recognize attributes from pedestrians only, using the Richly Annotated Pedestrian (RAP) database or PETA database.

 ## Installation